 Schreiber says there is a waitlist of clients in Los Angeles, eager for a solution to their waste problem.
 That’s encouraging; American fashion brands are not required by law to take responsibility for the end-of-use treatment or disposal of clothing.
 But that could slowly change.
 Many U.S. cities and states are rolling out a legislative strategy, known as extended producer responsibility, to make business responsible for recycling and safe disposal of consumer products they sell.
 While these laws in the U.S. cover products like electronics, mattresses and pharmaceutical drugs, it’s worth noting that France, arguably the trendsetter in Western fashion, has had extended producer responsibility laws for clothing since 2007.

 As hazardous textile waste piles up, this policy approach is getting more attention.
 A Parliamentary report prepared by the United Kingdom’s Environmental Audit Committee cited impressive results from France: More than 90% of clothing picked up from thousands of collection points across the country is now reused or recycled.
 If public policy and consumer pressure join forces, the demand for Fabscrap’s U.S.-based services could skyrocket in the coming years.
 Fabscrap is ready for the challenge.
 “Increasingly, brands will have to show responsibility.
 Fabscrap is an easy solution.” says Schreiber.

 Deepali Srivastava is a writer and editor whose articles on socio-economic and environmental issues have appeared in Forbes Asia, MSNBC.com, strategy-business.com, and Warscapes.com.
-She is Content Director at the consulting firm Kite Global Advisors.
+She is Senior Director of Content Strategy at Global Gateway Advisors.